-Arctic Explorations, then, is about our never-ending desire to discover what lies beyond, to know where we came from and where we are going.
-Explorers, all of us, our success often comes at a cost, and nowhere can this cost be measured more than in the Arctic: over 300 billion tons of ice from the Humboldt glacier melted on a single day this past June.
+Arctic Explorations is, then, about the human desire to know what lies beyond the boundaries of our experience.
+Explorers, all of us, our success often comes at a cost, and nowhere can this cost be measured more than in the Arctic, one of the most beautiful – and endangered – places on earth.

 The opera tells how the most famous of the Arctic explorers, British commander Sir John Franklin, in 1845 set sail from Greenhithe, England in search of the fabled Northwest Passage.
 By 1850, when he hadn’t returned home, he was declared by the Royal navy to have “died in Her Majesty’s service.”
 In desperation his wife, Lady Jane, wrote to American president Zachary Taylor: The United States is a great power, she said.
 Wasn’t it as capable laying claim to the Northwest Passage as England might be?
 And could it not also rescue her husband in the process?

 President Taylor turned to Congress, which commissioned Kane.
 On May 30, 1853, Kane and his crew of 17 pulled up anchor from New York harbor and headed to the Arctic.

 Trapped in the ice for two years off the coast of Greenland, Kane and his crew survived not because they brought with them the technology of the modern world (though they did do that), but because they turned to the Inuit for help.
 This set him apart from the many other Arctic explorers – Franklin included — who, always at their peril and usually to their demise, thought themselves superior to the Inuit.